One of Europe’s most popular online gambling formats is now available on two NJ online casinos.

 Live Dealer games at NJ online casinos

 At present, both Betfair Casino and Golden Nugget Casino feature three Live Dealer games: blackjack, roulette, and baccarat.
-A variety of baccarat and blackjack side games are also available.
+A variety of baccarat and blackjack side games are also available, as is Multiview Roulette — which is really just roulette with a few extra camera angles.

 Each site supports just one baccarat and roulette table, and that’s all that is necessary.
 One of the benefits of Live Dealer is that for most games, one table can theoretically host an infinite number of patrons.